2016 Portland, Oregon gas explosion: Timeline

 The accident occurred while Loy Clark Pipeline was installing a junction box in a sidewalk for Comcast at NW 23rd Avenue and NW Glisan Street.
 At 8:55 a.m., an excavator called the local gas company NW Natural after he hit and dislodged a natural gas pipeline belonging to them.
 The pipe did not break, but was pulled out of a valve some distance away, causing leaking gas to travel under the sidewalk and fill the basement of 500 NW 23rd Avenue.
 NW Natural responded to fix the leak but decided to call the Portland Fire & Rescue because they found "dangerously high levels of natural gas".
 A limited number of firefighters (three engines and one truck) showed up and Battalion Chief Scott Beyers made the call to evacuate the businesses and residences near the intersection where the leak occurred.

 500 NW 23rd Avenue ultimately exploded.
 The blast occurred around 9:38 a.m. after reports of strong gas odor.
 Eight people were injured, including three firefighters and two police officers.
 After the explosion, hundreds of firefighters, police officers and paramedics responded.
 Hospitals and emergency services went into "mass-casualty mode" and made worst-case preparations.
 The nearby Legacy Good Samaritan Medical Center went without power in four of its buildings.
 Some 2,500 customers lost electricity after the incident.
-About 420 students at Metropolitan Learning Center, many who were in the process of taking their PSAT tests, were evacuated and transported to the Portland Public Schools headquarters as a precaution.
+About 420 students at Metropolitan Learning Center, many of whom were in the process of taking their PSAT tests, were evacuated and transported to the Portland Public Schools headquarters as a precaution.